manisankar29/Python_snippets/README.md

 # Python snippets

-This repository contains small concepts of Python code.
+Welcome to Python Snippets!
+This repository contains small Python codes.
+Each Python code is coded for the development of my Python skills.